ksilin/jpa/jpa2-notes/8-jpql.md

 `SELECT DISTINCT e.department FROM Project p JOIN p.employees e WHERE p.name='Release1' AND e.address.state='CA'`

+// TODO- why is this an outer join?

 Selecting the departments of all employees from California who work on the project Release1.
 This query conatins 4 logical joins (and could involve even more tables if relations with join tables are involved). +p219